Aethodia/Legislation/leg/LegalTextualSpec.rst

         #.
 The contents of each law must additionally meet the formatting-requirements specified in this section's subsections.

             #.
 Full compatibility with the reStructuredText format, as specified at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.
             #.
-The most important parts of a law should properly be emboldened [2]_, although emboldening within footnotes is optional, except where otherwise stated.
+The most important parts of a law should properly be emboldened [2]_ [4]_, although emboldening within footnotes is optional, except where otherwise stated.

-                #.
-A suggested way to go about this, is to embolden such that, when only the emboldened text is read, the gist of the law can be gained, even if the emboldened text is, by itself, not entirely grammatical.

             #.
 Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so.